aravindakm0207/profileMangement/README.md

   - Passwords hashed with **bcrypt**.
   - **JWT** tokens for secure authentication.
 - **Validations**:
-  - Input validation for all required fields.
+  - Input validation for all required fields.(express-validator)
 - **File Uploads**:
   - Profile images uploaded using **Multer** and stored on **Cloudinary**.
 - Tested APIs with **Postman**.